 When determining fault in medical malpractice claims, insurance adjusters will attempt to invalidate your claim.
 They may do this by proving that the doctor met the standard of care for the situation or that the patient failed to do something (like inform their doctor of an allergy or follow post-operative care instructions).

-To negotiate most effectively, it may pay to have a Cleveland medical malpractice lawyer on your team.
+To negotiate most effectively, it may pay to have Cleveland medical malpractice attorneys on your team.
 Our trial attorneys are well-versed in the excuses insurance companies use to undermine legitimate claims.
 While the standard of care is outlined in Ohio statutes, every situation that counts as a breach of care is not.

 Our team of medical malpractice lawyers has the experience and commitment to get to the truth of your case.
 We’ll help you understand your options and ensure you are ready for the potential complexities of the medical malpractice investigation and litigation process.
 For a free case evaluation, contact our Ohio medical malpractice attorneys at 1-800-411-PAIN or connect with us online.